3 Technical Guidelines

 For a post about your peer-reviewed package, use ‘Software Peer Review’, ‘community’, ‘packages’, the package name, and any others you see fit.

-Delete description, twitterImg and twitterAlt YAML fields if you don’t use them.
+Delete description, socialImg and socialAlt YAML fields if you don’t use them.

-Provide default text for tweets when a reader clicks the “Share on Twitter” button by replacing the value of tweet: "A post about blabla by @username!".
-Consider including your (and your coauthors) Twitter handle(s) (@username) in the tweet text to ensure you get notified when someone shares your post.
+Provide default text for social media post (Mastodon and LinkedIn) when a reader clicks the “Share on Mastodon” button by replacing the value of social: "A post about blabla by @[email protected]!".
+Consider including your (and your coauthors) Mastodon handle(s) (@[email protected]) in the post text to ensure you get notified when someone shares your post.

 3.5.2 Images - General